Entering the European market for fresh peas

 Most importers of fresh peas have steady commercial relationships with growers and exporters in different countries.
 They are specialised in working together with multiple supply countries.
 Most of them have strengthened their position through specialisation and integration.

-Through further integrating with the pea production trade companies gain more control over the supply chain, which is necessary to supply major retail channels.
-Companies such as ElbeFruit Company (Germany), Flamingo Horticulture (United Kingdom) and Van Oers United (Netherlands) promote themselves with international cultivation projects or integrated partnerships.
+Through further integrating with the pea production, trade companies gain more control over the supply and supply chain.
+This is necessary to supply major retail channels.
+Companies such as ElbeFruit Company (Germany), Flamingo Horticulture (United Kingdom), FV SeleQt and Primeale United (previously known as Van Oers United in the Netherlands) promote themselves with international cultivation projects or integrated partnerships.
+The British company Barfoots has their own office in Peru for the purchase of fresh peas among other products.

 Service providers provide access to supermarkets

-Fresh peas such as sugar snaps and mangetout are common retail products.
-Large retail organisations such as supermarkets usually work with supply programmes and mostly offer pre-packed sugar snaps and mangetout.
+Sugar snaps and mangetout are common retail products.
+Large supermarkets usually work with supply programmes and mostly sell pre-packed sugar snaps and mangetout.
 In this retail market it is very common for producers to have supply contracts with their buyers.

 Successful suppliers to supermarkets often position themselves as service providers.
 They organise the supply chain according to the needs of their clients, from growing and sourcing to re-packing and branding.
 You can become part of this supply chain if you are able to offer the quality, packing and logistics that a service provider demands.
 This often requires close cooperation.